Investors see hundreds of pitch books every year.

 Your pitch book is the only thing that private investors ever see about you, your real estate syndication company, and your investment opportunity.

 Even if you are already using an investor portal software, that tool only helps to amplify your pitch book and make everything look more professional.
 You still need an epic Investment Pitch Book to hook private investors.

 So how can you stand out from the crowd?
 And what are the primary components of a good Investment Pitch Book?

 A real estate syndication pitch book is the primary marketing asset that syndicators use to get passive investors interested in their deals.

-Our work at Investor Deal Room has given us some key insights into the genetic makeup of pitch decks that successful syndicators are using to effectively raise capital on their deals.
+Our work at Investor Deal Room has given us some key insights into the genetic makeup of pitch books that successful syndicators are using to effectively raise capital on their deals.
 We want to share some of that knowledge in this article.

 Best practices for creating an investment pitch book

 Before we jump into the key components of Investment Pitch Books, it’s important to understand a few fundamental ideas and best practices for crafting one.

 1.)
 Have a Customer Avatar.